Miep Diekmann: Other

 In 1978, she wrote children's poetry book Wiele wiele stap with illustrations by Thé Tjong-Khing.
 Diekmann won a Gouden Griffel award for the book and Thé Tjong-Khing won a Gouden Penseel award.
 Her next children's poetry book Stappe stappe step, also illustrated by Thé Tjong-Khing, received a Vlag en Wimpel award in 1980.
 For her contributions to children's literature she won the Laurens Janszoon Costerprijs in 1979.

 In 1985, she won the Vlag en Wimpel literary award for the book Hannes en Kaatje, 2 in een straatje.
 She also won the Vlag en Wimpel award in 1986 for Hannes en Kaatje en het rommellaatje.
 Her books featuring the characters Hannes and Kaatje have been described as a modern version of Jip and Janneke or Ot and Sien.
-Together with her daughter in law Marlieke van Wersch she also won a Vlag en Wimpel in 1987 for Hoe schilder hoe wilder, a novel that aims to relate the work of 17th century painters to every day life in that era.
+Together with her daughter in law Marlieke van Wersch she also won a Vlag en Wimpel in 1987 for Hoe schilder hoe wilder, a novel that aims to relate the work of 17th century painters to everyday life in that era.

 Her books translated into English include De boten van Brakkeput (as The Haunted Island, 1959), Gewoon een straatje (as Just a Street, 1963), Marijn bij de lorredraaiers (as Slave Doctor, 1970), and Jossy wordt een Indiaan (as Indian Jossy, 1970).

 Personal life

-Diekmann was married from 1948 to 1954 to journalist Anton Kamphoff and they had two sons.
+Diekmann was married from 1948 to 1954 to journalist Anton Kamphoff, with whom she had two sons.

-Death

 Diekmann died on 9 July 2017.